 Established November 6, 2015: As I composed the first Shivatree Yoga teacher training program, I decided how to address the finances of teaching yoga in a simple way which I have adopted as an official declaration of Shivatree Yoga’s mission:

 I will put price tags on most every event that I offer.
 HOWEVER, I DO NOT WANT TO TURN ANYONE AWAY because of financial constraints…the only exception is for retreats, which I’ll get to in a moment.
-For example, the 2016 teacher training is $2,500 but if you can honestly only pay a portion of that, PLEASE attend the training.
+For example, teacher training is $2,500 but if you can honestly only pay a portion of that, PLEASE attend the training.
 Pay what you can, and in some instances perhaps we can negotiate a partial trade.
 I would rather have five deeply engaged people in the program and meet costs rather than two people who were able to pay in full.

 By the way, it is really helpful and essential to have EARLY deposits and RSVPs to retreats, otherwise I may not be able to afford the deposit by the required deadline (unless there are consistent profits from retreats), which is often four to six months in advance!
 I know it’s really hard for us here in Hawaii to make early commitments because we tend to go with the flow.
 With that in mind, I’ve also written another financial policy which is this:

 For retreats, trainings or deposits exceeding $100: When you submit a deposit for a program or event, if something arises to prevent your participation, you may use the non-refundable portion towards any future class, workshop, training or retreat with Amanda.
-If you submit more than the non-refundable portion (or event doesn’t declare a non-refundable portion) and cannot participate, the remaining balance will be refunded to you within 30 days AFTER the event concludes.
+If you submit more than the non-refundable portion (or event doesn’t declare a non-refundable portion) in advance and cannot participate, the remaining balance will be refunded to you within 30 days AFTER the event concludes.

 For pre-paid classes under $100: You may apply the payment towards a different event OR a request a refund to be returned within 14 days following event.